Mvanhuffel/Data-Analysis-Projects/Schema Auditing System/README.md

 EXECUTE FUNCTION log_ddl_create_event();
 ```

 This trigger logs every `CREATE TABLE` statement.
-You can create similar triggers for other DDL statements like `ALTER TABLE` and `DROP TABLE`.
+Similar triggers for other DDL statements like `ALTER TABLE` and `DROP TABLE` can be creaed.

 ### Step 3: Query the Audit Table

-To get a list of schema changes, you can simply query the audit table:
+To get a list of schema changes, simply query the audit table:

 ```
 SELECT * FROM schema_audit ORDER BY change_timestamp DESC;